SQL Editor

 Editing Derived Datasets

 In edit mode, if other datasets, models, or reports depend on this derived dataset, a warning is displayed showing the type and count of affected items.
-Click the Update Query button after modifying the query to apply changes.
+Modify the query and run it with Execute Query; the Update Query button then appears in the result preview.
+Click it to apply the changes.
+Derived datasets that depend on this dataset are recalculated the next time their data is needed, and dependent models are automatically re-estimated.

 Limitations